sjacob2019/Credit-Card-Fraud-Detection/README.md

 We begin by removing the labels from our dataset and shuffling the data to eliminate any pre-existing bias in the ordering of the data points and to try to ensure an even distribution of fraudulent transactions.

 Starting with the first 3 features, we run SciKit-Learn's GMM to group datapoints into two clusters.
 After obtaining predictions, we create a confusion matrix of our predictions compared to the data's original labels.
-Using the confusion matrix, we calculate the recall and precision of the GMM algorithm.
+Using the confusion matrix, we calculate the recall and specificity of the GMM algorithm.

 To examine the impact that increasing features had on the results, we then perform the same operation with additional features, adding a new feature each iteration until all features are used.

 To gain a better understanding of the overall similarities between the ground truth and our predicted data, we calculate the Fowlkes-Mallows score, which is the Geometric Mean of the Precision and Recall of our model.
-We also use the F Score, which measures the Harmonic Mean of the Precision and Recall of our model.
+We also use the Balanced Accuracy, which is the average of the recall and the specificity.

 Finally, to determine how similar and distinct our two clusters are, we calculate the Silhouette score for our newly labelled data.

 To better evaluate our model performance and possibly detect overfitting, we also repeat the above process using a K-Fold validation with K = 5.
-We will then average the Precision, Recall, and F Scores across all folds.
+We will then average the Specificity, Recall, and Balanced Accuracy across all folds.

 ## 5.3 DBSCAN